securas/TwitchPlanes/README.md

 https://www.kenney.nl/

-and essentially state that one may use them for anything that is unrelated to NFT or blockchain-based projects.
+and essentially states that one may use them for anything that is unrelated to NFT or blockchain-based projects.